Reverier-Xu/SimpleWin10-Fcitx5/Readme.md

-# RxWe10
+# Simple Win10 theme for fcitx5

-## AD TIME!
+## ARCHIVED, TRY THIS ONE

-you can try this for better experience!
+This skin looks not so well now... you can try this for better experience!

 > https://github.com/Reverier-Xu/FluentDark-fcitx5